Skgland/plwm/README.md

 ## Configuration

-Configuration is done by modifying [config.pl](src/config.pl) then recompiling with `make && sudo make install`.
+`sudo make install` installs the [default configuration](config/config.pl) to `/etc/plwm/config.pl`.
+This file can be copied to user config directories.

-plwm will also attempt reading configuration when it starts from the first file among
+plwm attempts reading configuration when it starts from the first file among
 - `$XDG_CONFIG_HOME/plwm/config.pl`
 - `$HOME/.config/plwm/config.pl`
 - `/etc/plwm/config.pl`

-if any exists, so users don't have to recompile each time if they don't wish to.
-Any values read from the runtime config will override the compiled in settings.

 A custom path can be specified with the `-c` flag.

-**Attention:** the module name in the runtime config must be `runtime_config`!

-You can run:

-`$ make mkconfig`

-which takes `src/config.pl` and generates the runtime config from it.
-Then keep modifying the latter while leaving the former in the default state.
-Or you can use the source one as a stable config and the runtime one for experimental overrides...
+**Note:** a reinstall will overwrite `/etc/plwm/config.pl`, however a backup is always created if there is any difference.

 While cooking your config, you can use the `-C` flag to quickly and easily check its validity.